 I don’t have much to add.
 Except for this:

-So, in conclusion, all I am really saying is that you before buy used bicycle wheelset, make sure you’ve done your research.
+So, in conclusion, all I am saying is that before buying a used bicycle wheelset, make sure you’ve done your research.
 That advice stands for new wheelsets as well.
-But if you have the the choice, buy new if you can.
+But if you have the choice, buy new if you can.
 It just so happens, that Icebike.org has a full and wide range of quality wheels not just for road bikes, but mountain bikes as well, and our prices are competitive.

 And that’s me done, I’m out of here.
 It’s Friday night and somewhat ironically I have to go research running shoes so I can make an informed choice about what ones I’m going to buy.
 Like an idiot, I signed up for a triathlon earlier in the year, and now I have to start training.
 So there goes the rest of my night.
 OK, hope whatever and wherever you are when you read this, you are doing OK.